Full body dog Halloween costumes consist of any costume that goes across your dog’s entire body, and most costumes fall into this category.

-You’ll need to measure your dog carefully for full-body costumes to ensure you order the correct size.
+You’ll need to measure carefully to ensure a good fit

 your dog as a “scary animal”